-We recognize that oceans, seas and coastal areas form an integrated and essential component of the Earth’s ecosystem and are critical to sustaining it and that international law, as reflected in United Nations Convention on the Law of the Sea (UNCLOS), provides the legal framework for the conservation and the sustainable use of the oceans and their resources.
+We recognize that oceans, seas and coastal areas form an integrated and essential component of the Earth’s ecosystem and are critical to sustaining it and that international law, as reflected in United Nations Convention on the Law of the Sea, provides the legal framework for the conservation and the sustainable use of the oceans and their resources.
 We stress the importance of the conservation and sustainable use of the oceans and seas and of their resources for sustainable development, including through the contributions to poverty eradication, sustained economic growth, food security, creation of sustainable livelihoods and decent work, while at the same time protecting biodiversity and the marine environment and addressing the impacts of climate change.
 We therefore commit to protect, and restore, the health, productivity and resilience of oceans and marine ecosystems, and to maintain their biodiversity, enabling their conservation and sustainable use for present and future generations, and to effectively apply an ecosystem approach and the precautionary approach in the management, in accordance with international law, of activities impacting on the marine environment, to deliver on all three dimensions of sustainable development.

 We acknowledge that increases in global temperature, sea level rise, ocean acidification, and other climate change impacts, are seriously affecting coastal areas and low-lying coastal countries including many LDCs, and SIDS, while extreme climate events endanger the lives and livelihoods of millions.
-We commit to provide enhanced support to the most vulnerable in addressing and adapting to these potentially existential challenges.
+We commit to enhanced support to the most vulnerable in addressing and adapting to these critical challenges.

-Development finance can contribute to reducing social and economic vulnerabilities and enable countries to prevent or combat situations of chronic crisis related to conflicts or natural disasters.
+Development finance can contribute to reducing social, environmental and economic vulnerabilities and enable countries to prevent or combat situations of chronic crisis related to conflicts or natural disasters.
 We recognize the need for coherence of developmental and humanitarian finance to ensure more timely, comprehensive, appropriate and cost-effective approaches to the management and mitigation of natural disasters and complex emergencies.
 We commit to promoting innovative financing mechanisms to allow countries to better prevent and manage risks and develop mitigation plans.
 We will invest in efforts to strengthen the capacity of national and local actors to manage and finance disaster risk reduction, and to enable countries to draw efficiently and effectively on international assistance when needed.
 We take note of the establishment of the Secretary-General’s High-level Panel on Humanitarian Financing and the World Humanitarian Summit to be held in Istanbul, Turkey from 26 to 27 May 2016.

 We recognize the major challenge to the achievement of durable peace and sustainable development in countries in conflict and post-conflict situations.
 We recognize the peacebuilding financing gap and the role played by the Peacebuilding Fund.
 We will step up our efforts to assist countries in accessing financing for peace-building and development in the post-conflict context.
-We recognize the need for aid to be delivered efficiently through simplified mechanisms, increased strengthening and use of country systems, as well as strengthening of local and national institutions capacity, including governing structures as a priority in conflict-affected and post-conflict states while stressing the importance of country ownership and leadership in both peace-building and development.
+We recognize the need for aid to be delivered efficiently through simplified mechanisms, increased strengthening and use of country systems, as well as strengthening of local and national institutions capacity as a priority in conflict-affected and post-conflict states while stressing the importance of country ownership and leadership in both peacebuilding and development.

-We welcome ongoing work in relevant institutions to explore special “crisis mitigation and resilience building funds” for LDCs, LLDCs and SIDS to build their national capacity to respond to various kinds of shocks including financial crisis, natural disasters, and public health emergencies, without compromising the on-going multilateral mechanisms and processes.
+We welcome ongoing work in relevant institutions to support efforts by LDCs, LLDCs and SIDS to build their national capacity to respond to various kinds of shocks including financial crisis, natural disasters, and public health emergencies, including through funds and other tools.